usnistgov/vulntology/specification/entities/victim-type.md

 Data elements:
-- value: (required) A unique namespace-qualified identifier for each privilege level.
+- value: (required) A unique identifier for each Victim Type attribute.

 Example:
 ```